Statistics of polymer extensions in turbulent channel flow: Results

 Let us first present the results for the Oldyroyd-B model.
 Here we expect to see a power-law behavior for the PDF of polymer extensions, $Q(R) \sim R^{-\alpha-1}$~\cite{bal+fux+leb00} for large $R$.
 In general, the calculation of PDFs from numerical data is plagued by errors originating from the binning of the data to make histograms.
 Thus it is often a difficult task to extract exponents such as $\alpha$ from such PDFs.
 A reliable estimate of such an exponent can be obtained by using the rank-order method~\cite{mit05a} to calculate the corresponding cumulative probability distribution function,

 If the PDF has a scaling range the cumulative PDF also shows scaling, i.e., $Q^c(R) \sim R^{-\alpha}$.
-For different values of $\Wi$ these the cumulative PDFs for $\yplus=74$ are plotted in Fig.~\ref{fig:cpdf_taup}.
-The cleanest power-law is seen for $\Wi = 0.5$.
+These cumulative PDFs are plotted in Fig.~(\ref{fig:cpdf_taup}) for different values of $\Wi$ at fixed wall distance $\yplus=74$ The cleanest power-law is seen for $\Wi = 0.5$.
 So we choose this Weissenberg number for further detailed investigation.
-First we show that the exponent of the power-law ($\Wi=0.5$) $\alpha=0.81\pm0.02$ does not depend on the $\yplus$ although the range over which scaling is obtained does, Fig.~\ref{fig:cpdf_yplus}.
+First we show that the exponent of the power-law ($\Wi=0.5$) $\alpha=0.81\pm0.02$ does not depend on the $\yplus$ although the range over which scaling is obtained does, Fig.~(\ref{fig:cpdf_yplus}).
 The exponent $\alpha$ is obtained by fitting a power-law for five different values of $y^+$.
 The mean is reported as the exponent above and the standard deviation from the mean is reported as the error.

 This exponent $\alpha$ can be obtained from the Cramer's function $S(\mu)$ using the set of couple equations Eq.~(\ref{eq:alpha}) and (\ref{eq:beta})~\cite{bal+fux+leb00} which we rewrite below,

 where $\beta$ must be obtained by solving the differential equation,